tsloughter/gen_cluster/README.md

                                                            "k8s-erlang-cluster.k8s-erlang-cluster"}}}])
 ```

-Or in your in your supervision tree.
+Or in your supervision tree.